Heroes of Tomorrow Fitness Center

 Here is something to consider.

 Runner’s Body – You have a great foundation of distance but if you have not pushed your limits of speed just jogging several miles a week is not going to prepare you for timed runs where 6-7 minute mile paces are likely the competitive zone.
-Add speed work like this:
+Long Slow Distance running is A way to build a cardio base, but it really just gets you good at running slowly.

 Repeat 6-10 times

-¼ mile run at GOAL pace (not a sprint)
+Run 400m at GOAL pace (not a sprint)

-rest 1 minute
+rest 1 minute - walk

 The goal here is to learn the pace you need for the run event.
 After you can do quarter miles, build up to half miles for 3-4 sets, and then miles for 2-3 sets.
 The next thing you know, you are hitting sub 6-7 minute mile pace no problem.
 The GOAL pace is to teach you the pace to train and to get comfortable at that pace for whatever distance you are being tested.
+Try not to waste any running miles on running slowly for this PT Test Training Cycle.

-But for both groups, here is a great running plan that has helped many in the past to prepare for 1.5 -2 mile run tests: 6 Week Running Plan
+But for both groups, here is a great running plan that has helped many in the past to prepare for 1.5 -2 mile run tests: 6 Week Running Plan and a 20 Miles a Week With Speed Focus.

 For those of you who are just beginning to run after a long period of time of no activity due to injury or lack of motivation, here is where you need to start: